Sautéed Greens Breakfast Salad is a super easy, nourishing and packed with protein meal to keep you going all morning and afternoon long.

 Sautéed Greens Breakfast Salad: the Breakfast of Champions

 Mixed greens and edamame are sautéed with a little olive oil, drizzle of lemon juice and then topped with a perfectly fried sunny side up egg and served with a side of creamy avocado for a fulfilling breakfast, brunch or any time meal.
 That runny yolk steals the show as it makes the greens super rich and delicious.
-If you love a good drippy egg, you are going to love our Healthy Tex Mex Breakfast Bowls.
+If you love a good drippy egg, you are going to love our Healthy Tex Mex Breakfast Bowls and our Baked Eggs in Toast.

 Sautéed Greens Breakfast Salad is so easy that one does not really need a recipe.
 You can exchange anything or everything.
 The only requirement is that all your ingredients need a quick sauté and nothing is raw.